Human-Centric Autonomous Systems With LLMs for User Command Reasoning: Conclusion

 \section{Conclusion}

 In this paper, we offered a human-centric perspective by providing several key insights with different prompting designs to condition LLMs towards achieving AD system requirements from verbal user commands.
 Our work included an analysis of several online and offline popular LLMs with a variety of ablation studies.
 We hope that this work inspires our community to consider human intent in the design of an AD system.
-Future work points towards the direction of utilizing human feedback in a more intelligent and effective way in order to build a more trustworthy AD system that excels at reasoning comprehension and adheres more firmly to human-like preferences and behaviors.
+Future work points towards the direction of incorporating human feedback in a more intelligent and effective way.
+This would pave the way for the development of AD systems that are not only more reliable and capable in their reasoning and comprehension skills but also more closely aligned with human-like preferences and behaviors.
+The goal is to establish an AD system with human-centric values, thereby fostering greater trust and acceptance among users.